therajnishraj/E_Commerce_Microservices/README.md

 # E-Commerce Microservices Architecture

 This repository contains a microservices-based application.
-It includes multiple services that interact with each other via REST APIs and are registered with Eureka Service Discovery.
+It includes multiple services that interact with each other via FeignClient and are registered with Eureka Service Discovery.
 The API Gateway routes requests to the respective microservices.

 ## Architecture Overview